 - Bonus rewards points on eligible spend

-Remember — the Amex Platinum Card gives you Silver status with your complimentary Accor Plus membership, which is a great benefit.
+Remember, the Amex Platinum Card gives you Gold status with your complimentary Accor Plus membership.

 Summing up

-Savvy members could extract a lot of value from annual $399 member Accor Plus membership, given the inclusion of:
+Savvy members could extract a lot of value from an annual $349 ALL Accor+ Explorer membership.

-- 10% off the best available rate, or 50% off Red Hot Rooms
+- 15% off the best available rate, or 50% off Red Hot Rooms on two stays a year = ~$150 savings

 Frequently asked questions

-The cost of Accor Plus varies.
-In Australia, it is currently A$399 a year.
+The cost of ALL Accor+ Explorer varies.
+In Australia, it is currently AU$349 a year.

-If you can maximise the ‘Stay Plus’ free night and discounted dining benefits, then it is possible to get more than $399 worth of value out of Accor Plus.
+If you can maximise the two ‘Stay Plus’ free night and discounted dining benefits, then it is certainly possible to get more than $349 worth of value out of the membership.

 Originally written by Daniel Kinnoch.
 Featured image courtesy Sofitel Nusa Dua.